XxAcielxX/arch-plasma-install/README.md

 ```
 - If you are connected through Ethernet, then your Internet will be working out of the box.
 - If you are using Wi-Fi, then use `wifi-menu` to connect to your local network.
-- If this is successful then we will head to next step.
+- If this step is successful then we will head to next one.

 ### Update system clock
 ```